How CBT is Reducing Risk in Construction with Augmented Reality “X-Ray Vision”

 The solution transforms traditional 2D CAD and GIS data into augmented reality displays that overlay the physical environment in front of the worker.
 Underground utility infrastructure, such as water pipes, sewage systems, gas, and electrical lines, appear as a natural extension of the real world.

-On average, the Construction Company reported its clients experience two thousand incidents per year of unintentional damage to unseen infrastructure.
+On average, the Construction Company reported its clients to experience two thousand incidents per year of unintentional damage to unseen infrastructure.
 Not only will CBT’s solution save the Construction Company and its clients a significant sum of money on infrastructure triage by reducing the number of accidents, but it will also increase safety for the workers.
 The trickle-down effect of this includes reduced workers’ compensation claims and potential insurance and compliance savings.

 In the future, the Construction Company is looking at ways to incorporate Connected Worker solutions like wearable compute to further enhance information and resource delivery for their onsite teams.